miek770/w40k-generator/README.md

 models = []
 ```

+> The `painted` option currently has no impact whatsoever.

 * **Army generation options**: Those define what type of army will be generated when using this faction (i.e.: this configuration file).

 ```